cannonbeach/ott-packager/README.md

 ## Quickstart (NodeJS Web Application - Ubuntu 20.04 Server/Desktop)

 If something doesn't work here for you, then please post a bug in GitHub.
+I know this process can be a pain in the arse to get going especially given everyone has a different environment, so please be patient in following the instructions.
+If you do have an issue, I am more than willing to help out.
+I will soon be deprecating the CPU based transcoding since it requires a lot of my time to maintain both code pathways.

 ```
 Please follow the directions below *very* closely: